noodnik2/MSFS2020-PilotPathRecorder/README-kmlcam.md

 Each tab corresponds to a "Lens Template" used to generate the needed KML to be delivered to Google Earth (tabs are named with a slash followed by the name of the Lens).
 Lens templates reference one-another through KML Network Link URLs they emit, as needed to accomplish their desired effect.
-For example, in the example template shown above, see how the "/" (initial) template references the "/camera" Lens template, which is then called periodically by Google Earth.
+For example, in the example template shown above, see how the `/` (initial link) template references the `/camera` Lens template, which is then called periodically by Google Earth, according to `refreshMode`.

 The set of values describing the real-time state of the simulated flight (such as airplane position, heading, speed, bank angle, etc.) can be referenced by templates, albeit a bit differently depending